bingoohuang/bssh/doc/Home.md

-Welcome to the lssh wiki!
+Welcome to the bssh wiki!

-lssh is ssh client command written in golang, select the destination host from the list.
+bssh is ssh client command written in golang, select the destination host from the list.